-US stocks poised to trade in a tight range
+US stocks slip as investors digest quarterly reports

-U.S. stock futures traded in a tight range Tuesday on a weaker-than-expected report about Chinese manufacturing and a day after major equity indexes set record highs.
+U.S. stocks slipped Tuesday, a day after major equity indexes set record highs, as investors digested first-quarter reports.

 Continue Reading Below